devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### Amazon CloudWatch

 - A CloudWatch alarm to detect service quota near it's limits can be created using the expression `metricid/SERVICE_QUOTA(metricid)*100` from the metrics in the `AWS/Usage` namespace.
+- Use CloudWatch Application Signals to automatically instrument your applications on AWS so that you can monitor current application health and track long-term application performance against your business objectives.
+Creating SLOs is very important for getting the most benefit from CloudWatch Application Signals.
+- Transaction Search is an interactive analytics experience you can use to get complete visibility of your application transaction spans.
+- You can use Amazon CloudWatch Synthetics to create canaries, configurable scripts that run on a schedule, to monitor your endpoints and APIs.
+Offers different blueprints:
+  - Heartbeat monitor: load specified URL, store screenshot and HAR file.
+  - API canary: rest calls.
+  - Broken link checker: collects all the links in a url (including itself) to the configured limit.
+  - Visual monitoring: compares screenshots taken during a canary run with a baseline canary run.
+Uses a threshold to determine differences and fail.
+  - Canary recorder: you use Syntethics Recorder to record your click and type actions.
+  - GUI Workflow: you define steps to click, input text and verify selector and text.

 ### Amazon CloudWatch Logs

+- Regional service.
 - To collect logs from your Amazon EC2 instances and on-premises servers into CloudWatch Logs, AWS offers the unified CloudWatch agent.

 ### AWS Command Line Interface (AWS CLI)